svelle/sedrila-docker/README.md

 docker run -it -v $(pwd):/data sedrila
 ```

 This mounts your current working directory to `/data` inside the container.
+The container will automatically detect and use this mounted directory as the working directory.

 ### Debugging